-Groundwater in the study area occurs in the crystalline rocks of Archaean age and Recent alluvium.
+Groundwater in the study area occurs in the crystalline rocks of Archaean age and recent alluvium.
 The movement of the groundwater is controlled by the intensity of weathering and fracturing of crystalline rocks.
 Dug wells and bore wells are the most common ground water abstraction structures in the area.
-However, in dry season, people in the study area heavily rely on bore wells for their domestic and agriculture purpose. two groundwater samples, known as BW01 & BW02 and three open well water samples, known as OW02, OW02 & OW03 were collected from bore wells and analyzed for physico-chemical conditions, heavy metals and bacteriological contents in order to assess baseline quality of ground water.
-Ground water sampling locations and their distance and direction from the lease area and the spatial occurrence of water sampling locations summarizes ground water quality data of the seven samples.
+However, in dry season, people in the study area heavily rely on bore wells for their domestic and agriculture purpose.

+Six groundwater samples, known as OW01, OW02, OW03, BW01, BW02 and BW03, collected from bore wells and open wells were analysed for physico-chemical conditions, heavy metals and bacteriological contents in order to assess baseline quality of ground water.
+Ground water sampling locations and their distance and direction from the lease area are provided in Table 3.5 and the spatial occurrence of water sampling locations is shown in Figure 3.4.
+Table 3.6 summarizes ground water quality data of the 6 samples.

-Results for ground water samples indicate that the physical, chemical and biological parameters, and heavy metals are within permissible limits in comparison with standards of IS10500:2012.
+Results for ground water samples in the Table 3.6 indicate that the physical, chemical and biological parameters, and heavy metals are within permissible limits in comparison with standards of IS10500: 2012.